 Guidelines for Businesses

-- The University’s shield and other elements of the graphic identity system (including typefaces and colors) may not be used by businesses except with the written permission of the Office of Trademark Licensing (see guidelines).
+The University’s shield and other elements of the system (including typefaces and colors) may not be used by external businesses except with the permission of the Office of Trademark Licensing on items for sale produced in accordance with the guidelines of the Office of Trademark Licensing.

 - Language in marketing and advertising materials must not imply that a business is part of, or affiliated with, the University, even if it primarily serves a University constituency.
 No business may imply that the University promotes, endorses or supports a commercial business, service or product.
 Outside vendors and partners must clearly state the unit within the University that retained their services and refer to the relationship with the University only in a specific and factual manner.
 For example, saying “BannerArt produced FluFest signs for the Office of Communications in 2017" is fine; but saying "BannerArt is proud to be Princeton University's banner company" would be disallowed.